rodalbuyeh/gpim452-2025-fa/syllabus.md

 ## Late Work & Make-Up Exams

 - Late assignments lose **1 percentage point per hour** after the deadline.
-- No work accepted more than 48 hours late without documented, university-approved excuse (e.g., illness, family emergency).
+- No work will be accepted more than **48 hours** after the deadline without a documented, university-approved excuse.

+### Acceptable Excuses
+Acceptable documented excuses include:
+- Illness documented by **UCSD Health Services** or a licensed physician
+- Death or serious illness in the immediate family
+- Other circumstances recognized by **standing University policy**

+### Employment-Related Travel
+In **exceptional cases**, university-sanctioned employment-related travel may be accepted as a valid reason for late work or a missed exam.
+This exception applies **only** if:
-- University-sanctioned employment travel may be accepted **only with prior approval** at least two weeks in advance.
+- It is approved by the instructor **at least two weeks in advance**
+- Documentation is provided verifying the official nature of the travel

+### Make-Up Exams
+There will be **no make-up exams** without an approved excuse as defined above.

 ### Grade disputes